Many people are familiar with the idea of a credit card: a plastic card used to retrieve money a bank loans out and pay back later.

 What are revolving and non-revolving credit lines?

-There are various types of credit lines all with their own unique features.
-When exploring the different types of lines of credit and their respective features, you will find the credit line that is right for you.
-Because of the unique features to a line of credit, this method of credit can help in ways that credit cards cannot.
-Lines of credit also occasionally have restrictions that are not typical to credit cards.
+Various types of credit lines have unique features, which may be beneficial or restricitve depending on your need.
+When exploring the different types of lines of credit and their respective features, it is important to weigh which one is right for you.
+Because of the unique features to a line of credit, each method of credit can help in different ways.

 While revolving lines of credit are comparable to credit cards, non-revolving lines of credit are comparable to student loans or even auto loans.
 Once the borrower has paid back all the funds with interest, the line of credit cannot be used again.